NVIDIA/cutlass/media/docs/cpp/tile_iterator_concept.md

 /// supports.
 These remain implementation-dependent details of iterators implementing this concept. struct MaskedTileIteratorConcept {

-  using Mask;                                        ///< mask object used to guard against acceses.
+  using Mask;                                        ///< mask object used to guard against accesses.

   CUTLASS_DEVICE void clear_mask();                  ///< efficiently disables all accesses guarded by mask CUTLASS_DEVICE void enable_mask();                 ///< efficiently enables all accesses guarded by mask